bespoyasov/www/README.md

 ## Overview

 [Next](https://nextjs.org) is used as a static site generator.
-Pages call `api` that triggers `persistence` to read a post or a project from an MDX file.
+Pages call `api` that triggers `persistence` to read a post or a project from an MDX file in the `data` directory.

 RSS is generated via a custom `ops` script.
 Images optimization performed using [Squoosh](https://squoosh.app) and set up in `ops` as well.